ArunM10/VMBQC/README.md

 ## Reproducting results
 The results from the paper can be found in the folder `/Results`.
 Each data file contains multiple datasets which need to be averaged over in order to reproduce the plots in the paper.

-To reproduce the exact results one simply needs to load the data file using ` np.load('')`
+To reproduce the exact results one simply needs to load the data file using ` np.load('Gaussian_learned_by_channel_8_qubits.npy')`, for example, and average it over the number of models.
+Each model is trained with either 200 (in some cases 199) epochs.

 ## Cite our work
 If you wish to cite our git repository please use the following metadata: